MDMC.trajectory_analysis.observables package

 property errors: dict

-Get or set the errors on the dependent variables, the intermediate scattering function (in arb)
+Get or set the errors on the dependent variables.

 Returns: